carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .output}

-# Test our Twarc configuration from the Notebook
+# Test our twarc configuration from the Notebook

-We should confirm that Twarc was configured correctly and that you are ready to continue
+We should confirm that twarc was configured correctly and that you are ready to continue
-using Twarc.
-To test the Twarc configuration, we will harvest tweets from a twitter
+using twarc.
+To test the twarc configuration, we will harvest tweets from a twitter
 account.
 At the same time, we will learn how to send bash commands from a Jupyter
 Notebook.